Hundreds of 'rare' koalas feared dead in Australian bushfire | DW | 30.10.2019

 "It's a national tragedy because this koala population is so unique," Ashton said, adding that the area of Lake Innes, south of Port Macquarie, was a very healthy breeding ground idyllic for the koala.

-Ashton explained how human interference in the koala territories has resulted in decreased connectivity between populations, and increased inbreeding which has reduced genetic diversity in the eucalyptus-leaf eating herbivore.
+Ashton explained how human interference in the koala territories has resulted in decreased connectivity between populations, and increased inbreeding that has reduced genetic diversity in the eucalyptus-leaf eating herbivore.

-Rescuers are deploying air tankers in an attempt to control the blaze close to Port Macquarie, and firefighters and wildlife volunteers are working together to see how they can begin a rescue operation for surviving koalas.
+Rescuers have deployed air tankers in an attempt to control the blaze, and firefighters and wildlife volunteers are working together to see how they can begin a rescue operation for surviving koalas.

 "What happens to a koala in a fire is that they climb up to the top of the tree and they curl up into a little ball.
 If the fire goes through quickly and just singes their fur, they are fine the fur will grow back," Ashton explained.
 If the fire continues to burn up the tree "they'll perish."